Hachi: A Dog's Tale: Plot

 However, one morning, Hachi behaves strangely at home and then follows Parker to the railway station with the ball.
 Parker throws the ball toward him, and much to his delight, Hachi fetches it for the first time.
 They play for a while, and Parker eventually puts the ball in his pocket and begins to leave.
 Hachi barks and watches Parker's train leaving.
 Hours later, while still holding the ball, Parker suffers a fatal stroke in his classroom and collapses; Hachi waits for him at the railway station.
 At 9:30pm, Michael comes to the railway station and takes Hachi home.
 From his shed, Hachi watches the family mourning Parker.
 The next morning, Parker's family members and friends gather for his funeral while Hachi goes to the station to wait.
 Soon, Cate sells the house and moves away, and Hachi goes to live with Andy and Michael and their infant son Ronnie.
 However, Hachi follows the train tracks to Bedridge.

 Andy and Michael find him and take him back to their house.
 Realizing that Hachi is pining for Parker, Andy opens the gate for him.
-Hachi licks her hand and runs back to the Bedridge station.
+Hachi gratefully licks her hand and runs back to the Bedridge station.
 Hachi waits at the station every day, while hot-dog seller Jasjeet and the other passers-by feed him.
 Soon, a reporter writes a story about Hachi, and people start sending him money and cards.
 Ken reads Hachi's news, travels to Bedridge and speaks to Hachi in Japanese: he too misses his best friend.
 On Parker's tenth death anniversary, Cate arrives in town to visit his grave, where Ken is present, too.
 She is moved to see an elderly Hachi still waiting at the station for his friend.
-Later, Cate tells 10-year-old Ronnie the story of Hachi, who slowly settles in place.
-Hachi later dies at his place in the station, while still waiting for Parker who finally comes to seek him in death and they at last reunite, in the afterlife.
+Hachi later dies at his place in the station, while still waiting for Parker.
+In his last moments, Hachi dreams that Parker finally returns.